trusona/trusona-server-sdk-java/README.md

 The two credentials required by the SDK include a `token` and `secret`.
 Both are strings generated and distributed by Trusona.

-*NOTE:* The `token` and `secret` should not be shared with anyone.
-They are how you authenticate to the Trusona services, and you should not check them into source control.
+> NOTE: The `token` and `secret` should not be publicly shared.
+They are how you authenticate to the Trusona services: do use accepted best practices in regard to their storage and access.

 ### System requirements